odunkel/DIY-SC/README.md

 ```

 We show an examplary application in `demo_diy.py`.
+Additionally, we provide an interactive notebook in `DIY-SC/notebooks/correspondence_demo.ipynb`.

 ### Pytorch Hub loading
 For simple loading of the model, we also support the integration via Pytorch Hub: